-HOK’s design for NewYork-Presbyterian’s Integrative Health and Wellness project was honored by the IIDA Healthcare Awards in the Ambulatory – Cancer Center category.
+HOK’s design for NewYork-Presbyterian’s Integrative Health and Wellbeing project was honored by the IIDA Healthcare Awards in the Ambulatory – Cancer Center category.

 Excerpted from IIDA’s press release: